 According to Wikipedia.com, “In February 2016, instructions to steal US$951 million from Bangladesh Bank, the central bank of Bangladesh, were issued via the SWIFT network.
 Five transactions issued by hackers, worth US$101 million and withdrawn from a Bangladesh Bank account at the Federal Reserve Bank of New York, succeeded, with US$20 million traced to Sri Lanka (since recovered) and US$81 million to the Philippines (about $18 million recovered).
 The Federal Reserve Bank of NY blocked the remaining thirty transactions, amounting to US$850 million, at the request of Bangladesh Bank”.
-This incident must be one of the biggest heist of all-time, prompting a string of resignations from the governor of Bangladesh Bank to the presidents of banks that were implicated in the scam.
-This is probably the first incident that involves government agency with private financial institutions via a global banking network.
+This incident must be one of the biggest heists of all-time, prompting a string of resignations from the governor of Bangladesh Bank to the presidents of banks that were implicated in the scam.
+This is probably the first incident that involves a government agency with private financial institutions via a global banking network.

 We need to be aware that SECURITY for both local and remote user access is no longer an afterthought or just barely fulfilling a checklist for compliance purposes.
-The impact can cost hundreds of millions, and hackers are using more complicated methods and tools of gaining access or trust to global financial network.
+The impact can cost hundreds of millions, and hackers are using more complicated methods and tools of gaining access or trust in the global financial network.